Last updated March 25, 2026

 Equillium and the Sites that we partner with for the purpose of clinical trials will retain the Patients and Subjects personal data for as long as necessary for the purpose of research.
 In the case of the clinical trials we will retain the personal data for a minimum 10 years after the study ends in order to comply with applicable legal and regulatory obligations.

-Individuals also have the right to request restriction of or object to the processing of their personal data.
-Lastly, they have the right to request to have their data transferred to another organization in a commonly used format.
+Subject to applicable legal exceptions, individuals have the right to request access to, correction of, or deletion of their personal data.
+Individuals also have the right to request restriction of or object to the processing of their personal data and to request that their data be transferred to another organization in a commonly used format, where applicable.

 During a clinical trial the right to access, update or delete pseudonymized personal data may be limited as permitted by law.
 Specifically, we need to process clinical trial related personal data in specific ways in order to maintain the reliability and accuracy of the research.
 This is done for reasons of public interest in public health as well as for archiving purposes in the public interest, scientific or historical research or statistical purposes.